-So, you’ve installed Neanderthal and learned how to work with vectors and matrices on the CPU at much more than 10x than the speed of pure Java libs.
-It is fast, running at tens of GFLOPS, but you’ve read that nowadays the computations on GPUs are what all the hipster geeks do, so you wonder whether there is something to it.
+So, you’ve installed Neanderthal and learned how to work with vectors and matrices on the CPU at 100X the speed of pure Java libs.
+It is fast, running at hundreds of GFLOPS, but you’ve read that nowadays the computations on GPUs are what all the hipster geeks do, so you wonder whether there is something to it.
 If only you could connect to CUBLAS, your algorithms would speed up thousandfold with almost no sweat, as in commercials…

-The good: Neanderthal implements BLAS algorithms and abstracts most of that complexity for vector and matrix computations away, behind a friendly Clojure API.
+The good: Neanderthal implements BLAS algorithms and abstracts most of that complexity for vector and matrix computations away, behind a frendly Clojure API.

-TL/DR: Multiplication of large matrices can be more than 1000x faster with Neanderthal than with optimized pure Java libraries, 50x faster than Neanderthal native engine and many thousands of times faster than the nested looping code, even with primitives, that you’d write yourself.
+TL/DR: Multiplication of large matrices is more than 1500x faster with Neanderthal than with the other optimized pure Java library, 10x faster than Neanderthal native engine and many thousands of times faster than the nested looping code with primitives that you’d write yourself.

 What You Need to Know About GPU Programming Before We Begin

 The most important thing when working with parallel accellerators (GPUs and others) is to be aware that a large part of your code will run on a physically separate device, which also has its own working memory.
 It can not access data from the main memory, such as your objects, arrays, primitives and such.
 It also can not run your arbitrary program code (Java, C, R).
 Even if/when it could (Aparapi) it sucks at it big time, because it is made of thousans of very dumb processorss that are excellent at one thing only - raw computations - and poor at everything else, including logic.